Walmart Inc.

 Summary

-Walmart is an undisputed global retail leader operating a highly resilient, essential consumer business with pristine financial stability.
-While the underlying business quality remains exceptional and acts as a safe haven during current macroeconomic volatility, the highly elevated valuation offers limited upside.
-Existing shareholders should maintain positions given the company's defensive strength, but new investors should wait for a more attractive entry point.
+Walmart is an undisputed global retail leader offering essential consumer goods with an exceptionally strong balance sheet and proven defensive resilience.
+While the underlying business quality remains pristine with over 50 years of dividend growth, the extreme valuation (P/E of 48) and sub-1% yield offer limited upside for new capital.
+Existing shareholders should maintain positions given the underlying business strength, but new investors should wait for a significantly better entry point.

 Sector Context